Fall of Constantinople: Atrocities

-“They made the people of the city slaves and killed their emperor, and the gazis embraced their pretty girls", confirm Ottoman Chroniclers.

-According to Nicolas de Nicolay, slaves were displayed naked at the city's slave market, and young girls could be purchased.
+Critobulus also noted: "As for the Sultan, he was sensual rather than acquisitive, and more interested in people than in goods.
+Phrantzes, the faithful servant of the Basileus, has recounted the fate of his young and good-looking family.
+His three daughters were consigned to the Imperial harem, even the youngest, a girl of fourteen, who died there of despair.
+His only son John, a fifteen-year-old boy, was killed by the sultan for having repelled his advances."

+George Sphrantzes says that people of both genders were raped inside Hagia Sophia.
+Critobulus described the enslavement and sexual abuse committed by the Ottoman troops inside the Hagia Sophia:

 The elder refugees in the Hagia Sophia were slaughtered and the women raped.
-George Sphrantzes says that people of both genders were raped inside Hagia Sophia.
-According to Steven Runciman most of the elderly and the infirm/wounded and sick who were refugees inside the churches were killed, and the remainder were chained up and sold into slavery.

-“Everywhere there was misfortune, everyone was touched by pain” when Mehmed entered the city.
-“There were lamentations and weeping in every house, screaming in the crossroads, and sorrow in all churches; the groaning of grown men and the shrieking of women accompanied looting, enslavement, separation, and rape.”Mehmed entered the Hagia Sophia, “marveling at the sight” of the grand basilica.
+Mehmed entered the Hagia Sophia, "marveling at the sight" of the grand basilica.
 Witnessing a Ghazi wildly hammering at the marble floor, he asked what he was doing.
-"It is for the Faith!” the Ghazi said.
-Mehmed cut him down with his Kilij: “Be satisfied with the booty and the captives; the buildings of the city belong to me.”
+"It is for the Faith!" the Ghazi said.

+Mehmed cut him down with his Kilij: "Be satisfied with the booty and the captives; the buildings of the city belong to me."

+Ottoman Chroniclers confirmed: "They made the people of the city slaves and killed their emperor, and the gazis embraced their pretty girls".

-During the festivities, “and as he had promised his viziers and his other officers,” Mehmed had the “wretched citizens of Constantinople” dragged before them and “ordered many of them to be hacked to pieces, for the sake of entertainment.”
+During the festivities, "and as he had promised his viziers and his other officers," Mehmed had the "wretched citizens of Constantinople" dragged before them and "ordered many of them to be hacked to pieces, for the sake of entertainment."

-Byzantine historian Doukas claims that, while drunk during his victory banquet, the Sultan ordered the Grand Duke Loukas Notaras to give his youngest son to him for his pleasure.
-He replied that “it would be far better for me to die than hand over my own child to be despoiled by him.”
+Byzantine historian Doukas claims that, while drunk during his victory banquet, the Sultan ordered the Grand Duke Loukas Notaras to give his youngest son, to him for his pleasure.
+He replied that "it would be far better for me to die than hand over my own child to be despoiled by him."
 Mehmed was enraged after hearing this and ordered Loukas to be executed.
-Before his death, Notaras supposedly said that “Him who was crucified for us, died and arose”’ and urged his horrified sons to reject the advances of Mehmed and not fear the outcome.
-Their father's words encouraged them, and they were also “were ready to die”.
+Before his death, Notaras supposedly said that "Him who was crucified for us, died and arose"' and urged his horrified sons to reject the advances of Mehmed and not fear the outcome.
+Their father's words encouraged them, and they also "were ready to die".
 They are also said to have been executed.
-However, American researcher and professor Walter G. Andrew doubts the authenticity of this story, citing the similarities with the earlier story of Saint Pelagius, he states that, “it is likely that Doukas's tale owes more to Saint Pelagius and a long history of attempts to portray Muslims as morally inferior than to anything that actually happened during the conquest of Constantinople/Istanbul."
+However, American researcher and professor Walter G. Andrew doubts the authenticity of this story, citing the similarities with the earlier story of Saint Pelagius, he states that, "it is likely that Doukas's tale owes more to Saint Pelagius and a long history of attempts to portray Muslims as morally inferior than to anything that actually happened during the conquest of Constantinople/Istanbul."
+One of the concubines (sex slaves) in the Ottoman Imperial harem of Sultan Mehmet II was Çiçek Hatun, who was herself referred to as a slave-girl captured during the fall of Constantinople.

+The vast majority of the citizens of Constantinople (30,000–50,000) were forced to become slaves.

+According to Nicolas de Nicolay, slaves were displayed naked at the city's slave market, and young girls could be purchased.